• Skip to primary navigation

 Why you will love this recipe

 This Thai-style Peanut Curry has been really popular since we first made it.
-The flavors, textures, and its simple cooking method, made this recipe the perfect meal for many people to introduce into their weekly rotation.
+The flavors, textures, and simple cooking method made this recipe the perfect meal for many people to introduce into their weekly rotation.
+Even if you've never cooked Asian curry before, this simple recipe is the perfect one to get you started in this delicious world.

 Our Peanut Curry can be cooked without any curry paste.
+As much as we love making our own curry paste, we wanted to keep this recipe accessible and simple to prepare with ingredients that most people already have on hand.
 This curry is a mixture of veggies, spices, and peanut butter to create the most delicious and hearty curry bowl.
+This recipe was inspired by our passion for Asian food, plant-based ingredients, and easy recipes.

-Our favorite part of this recipe is that you can cook it with simple ingredients that you probably have already at home or you can find in your regular supermarket.
+Our favorite part of this recipe is that you can cook it with simple ingredients that you probably already have at home or can find in your regular supermarket.

 Our Thai Peanut Curry is: